 The filing date for a return is usually

 - 31 January for online returns and for those customers who are unable to file online for technical or operational reasons

+Daily penalties will be charged at £10 per day up to a maximum of 90 days.
+If the return is filed during the 90 days, the £10 per day daily penalty will not be charged.
 If the return is not filed three months after the return due date, daily penalties will start to accrue.
-Daily penalties will be charged at £10 per day up to a maximum of 90 days.
-If the return is filed during the 90 days, the £10 per day daily penalty will be charged up to and including the date the return was filed.
 Daily penalties are also applicable to partnerships and chargeable on each partner in the partnership.